 Q. How can my military experience translate into advanced standing at Monmouth?

 A. Monmouth University is a member of the Servicemembers Opportunity Colleges (SOC) program and gives credit for the Defense Activity for Non-Traditional Education Support (DANTES) program.
 Both programs will help you utilize your military experience for advanced standing at the University.

 Q. How can I contact a military recruiter at Monmouth?

 A. Military recruiters from all branches regularly visit the University.
-Representatives can be found at our job fairs and at special recruiting days conducted by Career Services.
-Career Services also can arrange an information interview with the military recruiter of your choice.
-For more details call Mr. William Hill, assistant dean of Placement, at 732-571-3580 or send an e-mail to firstname.lastname@example.org.
+Representatives can be found at our job fairs and at special recruiting days conducted by Career Development, which also can arrange an information interview with the military recruiter of your choice.
+For more details call Mr. William Hill in Career Development at 732-571-3580 or send an e-mail to firstname.lastname@example.org.

 Q. I’d like to call a recruiter directly.
 What are the toll-free numbers for military recruiters?

 Q. Will military service make a difference in my civilian career?

 A. Business, community, and government leaders across the country all agree that the experience one earns in the military is a highly sought-after commodity in the labor market.
 Former military service people have excelled as executives, entrepreneurs, elected officials, and leaders in every field.
 Few places outside the military can be matched for the level of responsibility and leadership assumed by its members.